svalio/atlassian-connect-express-encryption/README.md

     heroku apps:create <add-on-name>

-Then you have to set the public and private key as environment variables in Heroku (you don't ever want to commit these `*.pem` files into your scm).
+Then set the public and private key as environment variables in Heroku (you don't ever want to commit these `*.pem` files into your scm).

-    heroku config:set AP3_PUBLIC_KEY="`cat public-key.pem`"
+    heroku config:set AP3_PUBLIC_KEY="`cat public-key.pem`" --app <add-on-name>
-    heroku config:set AP3_PRIVATE_KEY="`cat private-key.pem`"
+    heroku config:set AP3_PRIVATE_KEY="`cat private-key.pem`" --app <add-on-name>

 You'll also need to make sure that your `NODE_ENV` is set to `production`:

-    heroku config:set NODE_ENV="production"
+    heroku config:set NODE_ENV="production" --app <add-on-name>

 Next, let's store our registration information in a Postgres database.
 In development, you were likely using the memory store.
 In production, you'll want to use a real database.

-    heroku addons:add heroku-postgresql:dev
+    heroku addons:add heroku-postgresql:dev --app <add-on-name>

-Lastly, let's deploy!
+Lastly, let's add the project files to Heroku and deploy!
+From your project directory:

+    git remote add heroku git@heroku.com:<add-on-name>.git
     git push heroku master

 It will take a minute or two for Heroku to spin up your add-on.
 It will need to install node and all of its dependencies.
 When it's done, you'll be given the URL where your add-on is deployed, however, you'll still need to register it on your Atlassian instance.

-Currently, you can't register to an OnDemand instance directly.
-Atlassian is working on this... more info soon.
-However, if you're running your own instance of JIRA or Confluence with the `remotable-plugins` plugin (i.e., Atlassian Connect), you can run this curl command to install your add-on:

-    curl -v -u <sysadmin-user> -X POST -d url=<heroku-url-to-your-atlassian-plugin.xml> http://<your-atlassian-hostname><:port>/<context>/rest/remotable-plugins/latest/installer

-You'll get a `200` HTTP status if the registration is successful.
+If you're running an OnDemand instance of JIRA or Confluence locally, you can install from UPM.
+See complete [instructions in the Atlassian Connect doc](https://developer.atlassian.com/display/AC/Hello+World#HelloWorld-Registertheadd-on) for more information.

 ## Troubleshooting